Who Can Help Me File for Benefits?

 Mesothelioma is a serious diagnosis that is best treated earlier on.
 However, the costs of treatment may discourage some from seeking help.
-This is why it’s important to file for benefits soon after a diagnosis.
-Receiving them as quickly as possible can mean all the difference.
+It’s important to file for benefits soon after diagnosis, and there are a few ways you can get help with that if you need it.
+Receiving compensation as quickly as possible can mean all the difference.

-There are several ways to file for benefits:
+There are several ways to file for benefits.
+You can apply:

-- Apply by mail: complete the Application for Veterans Compensation and/or Pension, and send it to your local Department of Veterans Affairs (VA) office.
+2. By mail: complete the application for veterans’ compensation and/or pension and send it to your local Department of Veterans Affairs (VA) office.

 Listing Your Medical Conditions